Next Breathwork Retreat: One Saturday, July 13, 2019.

 We have to find a healing method that accesses the emotional and physical memory below the level of our conscious rational mind.

-A technique called Breathwork creates rapid deep change because we bypass the logical part of the brain and access the original emotional memories where habits were laid down to help us survive.
+Breathwork creates rapid deep change because we bypass the logical part of the brain and access the original emotional memories where habits were laid down to help us survive.
 With breathwork, we make changes on the cellular level of the body and on the emotional level.

 To read a description of breathwork, click here.